ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

     $ git checkout feature/jlugo_site
     $ cd pancan-scripts
+    # need one more directory
+    $ mkdir results
     $ sudo cp uploads.html /var/www/

 Before running any scripts you need to check if perl is at least version 5.18.2 using perl -v.
 From past experience, this version of perl has worked fine with all the perl scripts.
 If necessary, update perl to version 5.18.2.
 To do this, you need to use perlbrew.
 Perlbrew allows you to manage and use multiple versions perl on the same machine, you can check it out here (http://perlbrew.pl/).
 To use perlbrew do the following :